SubtleScope/bash-ransomware/README.md

  - More features will go here...

 ## Notes
+ - Added Encryption and Decryption Run Times (Run times were calculated with the new filename encryption - run times are obviously longer than without)
  - sample_files directory contains the HTTP C2 communications, a sample key.bin file, and file_mapping.db file
  - Python and C versions of the BashCrypt are currently in development and should be released in the near future
  - Windows executable and powershell versions are also in development